seeralans/noty-vt/areas/nssde.typ

 #lemma(title: [Bounds on average Coefficients])[
   #todo[
-    THis is almost a repetition as @lem-coeff-bounds
+    THis is almost a repetition as @lem-coeff-tilde-bounds ]
-  ]

 ]<lem-avg-coeff-bounds>